zweilosec/zweilosec.github.io/_posts/linux/insane/2020-10-12-dyplesher.md

 ![](/assets/img/5-git-dirbuster.png)

 While scanning with dirbuster, I found a `.git` folder.
-Browsing to this folder resulted in getting denied, so next I tried using `git-dumper.py` like I did in the Hack the Box machine [`Travel`](../hard/2020-09-19-travel.md).
+Browsing to this folder resulted in getting denied, so next I tried using `git-dumper.py` like I did in the Hack the Box machine [`Travel`] Fix this link! (../hard/2020-09-19-travel.md).

 ```text
 ┌──(zweilos㉿kali)-[~/htb/dyplesher]